mwaskom/seaborn/doc/linear_models.rst

 ==========================================

-This notebook is intended to provide examples for how four functions in the `seaborn <https://github.com/mwaskom/seaborn>`__ plotting library, ``regplot``, ``corrplot``, ``lmplot``, and ``coefplot``, can be used to informatively visualize the relationships between variables in a dataset.
+This notebook is intended to provide examples for how five functions in the `seaborn <https://github.com/mwaskom/seaborn>`__ plotting library, ``regplot``, ``corrplot``, ``lmplot``, ``interactplot``, and ``coefplot``, can be used to informatively visualize the relationships between variables in a dataset.
 The functions are intended to produce plots that are attractive and that can be specified without much work.
 The goal of these visualizations, which the functions attempt to make achievable, is to emphasize important comparisons in the dataset and provide supporting information without distraction.

 These functions are a a bit higher-level than the ones covered in the `distributions <http://nbviewer.ipython.org/urls/raw.github.com/mwaskom/seaborn/master/examples/plotting_distributions.ipynb>`__ and
 `timeseries <http://nbviewer.ipython.org/urls/raw.github.com/mwaskom/seaborn/master/examples/timeseries_plots.ipynb>`__
 tutorials.
-Instead of plotting into an existing axis, these functions expect to have the whole figure to themselves, and they are frequently composed of multiple axes.
+Instead of plotting into an existing axis, most expect to have the whole figure to themselves, and they are frequently composed of multiple axes.

 All of the functions covered here are Pandas-aware, and both ``lmplot`` and ``coefplot`` require that the data be in a Pandas dataframe.